 Because of the lack of regulation, there are an estimated 2000 tigers residing in the Lone Star State, meaning the tiger population in Texas is second only to India, where tigers are an indigenous species.
 Some of these tigers are well kept and cared for, while others are forced to live in deplorable conditions.
 In our state, it’s possible to buy a tiger for less than a thousand dollars, the same price as some purebred dogs.
 With regulations so lax, it’s tempting to buy your own personal tiger, but ownership comes with real risks.

-Why to Save Your Tigers for the Zoo
+Why Save Your Tigers for the Zoo

 Tigers are wild animals, and since they haven’t been domesticated over several generations like dogs or housecats, they pose a serious threat to humans.
 Texas police departments have been bogged down with capturing tigers on the run.
 In Harris County, police recently had to chase down a pair of Siberian tigers after they escaped from a local yard.

 Children are especially susceptible to tiger attacks.
-“You can have 10 adults standing in front of the cage and one small child and the tigers will not take their eyes off that small child,” said Lewis Rathburn, former police chief in Dallas.
+“You can have 10 adults standing in front of the cage and one small child and the Tigers will not take their eyes off that small child,” said Lewis Rathburn, former police chief in Dallas.
 “They really see children as prey, not as people.”
-In a recent incident, a 3 year old lost his arm when he stuck it into his uncle’s tiger’s cage.
+In a recent incident, a 3-year-old lost his arm when he stuck it into his uncle’s tiger’s cage.
 It took doctors 10 hours to reattach.